tarwn/lessthandot-hugo/blogs/content/posts/2012-03-12-forgotten-art-of-using-what.md

 _Result = Time Estimation – ((Technology \* Time in Hours) + (Implementation \* Time in Hours) )_

-The formula that goes into completing a task may be something so trivial to most; it isn’t even a thought process that you go through.
+The formula that goes into completing a task may be something so trivial to most; it isn't even a thought process that you go through.
 With earlier career building and becoming more efficient in your profession, the formula you utilize in completing tasks can be critical to how efficient you are now and later in your career.
 One part in the formula is the technology to be consumed by the task.
-This can be critical to a successful result for the task that you’ve been handed.
+This can be critical to a successful result for the task that you've been handed.